uutzinger/BioMedicalSensorBoard/Airquality/README.md

 | **Total**                   |      |        |                   | **$180**

 *Electronic components excluding SEN50 are $128 per board.

+The airquality solution has been optimized for accuracy and not cost.
+There are sensor options for half or third of the price but they require a different board design.

 ## Test Software &#128187;
 Test software is located in the Arduino folder.